Black male student talking to White female teacher with binder in school hallway

 The Top 5 Do's and Don'ts for Letters of Recommendation

-Whether you need a recommendation for college, an internship, or a job, you need to request it at the ease of your recommenders.
+Whether you need a recommendation for college, an internship, or a job, you need to request it early for your recommenders.
 Here are some do's and don'ts!

 Do: Ask formally and in advance